Talmud Bava Metzia

 Midrash: Schools teach it, speakers quote it, and Jewish Law and Jewish Belief depend on it - but what is it?
 How did the earliest Sages develop midrashic lessons from biblical verses, and what were they trying to tell us?
 We will study Midrash Rabbah from the text, drawing on additional sources to help us look at Torah through the eyes of its first teachers.

 Tuesdays, 12:30 - 1:30 p.m.
 NOTE NEW TIME

 Studies in Genesis: The Birth of Moral Selfhood

 We will carefully examine and compare the approaches taken by different classical commentaries in analyzing the Torah text focusing on elements of language and structure to uncover and interpret literary patterns.
-We will study Genesis, chapter 4, the story of Cain and Abel and the descendents of Cain; Genesis, chapter 5, the genealogy of mankind; and Genesis, chapter 6, God's regret.
-Later in the year we will study chapters 32 and 33, Jacob's struggle with the angel and the reunion of Jacob and Esau.
-Basic themes of a theological, philosophical, scientific, cosmological, historical, and ethical nature in the Torah narrative will be discussed.
+We will study the story of of Avraham and Sarah in Genesis, chapter 11:26 though chapter 13.
+Topics will include the migration to Canaan; God's call to Avraham; Avraham and Sarah's marriage and mission, their descent to Egypt, traits of the patriarchs; the purpose of trials, the supremacy of the Land of Israel, the way of God, the way of righteousness and justice and calling in God's name.
 The course encourages group discussion and inquiry.
-The overall goal is to teach an approach to the study of Torah text which demonstrates the richness of ideas that are contained in each verse.
+The overall goal is to demonstrates the richness of ideas that are contained in each verse.